Frequently asked questions

 I can't visit BPI during office hours.
 Can I pay through BPI ATM deposit?

-Yes, if your ATM teller machine (the one with envelopes) accepts deposits, this is possible.
-HOWEVER, be aware that this form of payment is NOT instant, it takes often up to 24 hours to be credited to our account.
-So this is NOT an option for payment on the cut-off date.
-The receipt of the ATM machine is not qualifying as a proof, the money needs to be on our account.
-There are some new ATM deposit machines around (see photo on the right) that will count the money instantly (no envelope).
+Yes, look for the new ATM express deposit machines around (see photo on the right) that will count the money instantly (no envelope).
 With these we also receive it instantly.
 Furthermore some Ayala Malls (Centrio, Cebu, etc.) do have BPI branches that are open on Saturday and Sunday.

 I don't like BPI, because there are always long lines!